MicrosoftDocs/dataexplorer-docs/data-explorer/business-continuity-overview.md

 ms.date: 08/05/2020
 ---

-# Business Continuity and Disaster Recovery
+# Business continuity and disaster recovery overview

 Business continuity and disaster recovery in Azure Data Explorer enables your business to continue operating in the face of a disruption.
 This article discusses availability (intra-region) and disaster recovery.
-It details native capabilities available out of the box, and architectural considerations, for a resilient Azure Data Explorer deployment.
-It details recovering from human errors, high availability out of the box, followed by multiple disaster recovery configurations depending on resiliency requirements (Recovery point objective (RPO) and Recovery time objective (RTO)), needed effort and cost.
+It details native capabilities and architectural considerations for a resilient Azure Data Explorer deployment.
+It details recovery from human errors, high availability, followed by multiple disaster recovery configurations.
+These configurations depend on resiliency requirements such as Recovery Point Objective (RPO) and Recovery Time Objective (RTO), needed effort, and cost.

 ## Mitigate disruptive events